Canada: Fire destroys two churches in Indigenous reserves | DW | 27.06.2021

 Two Catholic churches in Indigenous communities in western Canada have gone up in flames overnight, local media reported Saturday.

-Two similar fires in British Columbia were reported less than a week ago, following the grim discoveries of mass unmarked graves at former church-run Indigenous residential schools.
+Two similar fires in British Columbia were reported less than a week ago, following the grim discoveries of hundreds of unmarked graves at former Catholic-run Indigenous residential schools.

 Responders reported that the St. Ann's Catholic Church on the Upper Similkameen Indian Band was set on fire.